realLongjiLi/CourseProject/README.md

-Proposal, progress, and documentation are all included in the project folder Project Tutorial Presentation video link: https://youtu.be/hyWnfUuUXM0
+Proposal, progress, and documentation are all included in the project folder <br>
+Project Tutorial Presentation video link: https://youtu.be/hyWnfUuUXM0